PSCF v1.3

 }

-Before considering details, note the overall structure of this example: This file contains a set of nested blocks that each begin and end with lines containing matching curly brackets.
-The syntax is ths similar to that of a C program.
-Each parameter file block begins with a line that contains a label for the block (System, Mixture, etc.), followed with no intervening space by an opening curly bracket, "{".
-Each such block ends with a matching closing curly bracket on a line by itself.
+Each block within a parameter file begins with a line that contains a capitalized label for the block (e.g., "System", "Mixture", etc.), followed immediately by an opening curly bracket, "{", with no intervening white space, and ends with a matching closing curly bracket on a line by itself.

 System{